RDCLder/Programming_Notes/Python_Notes/dictionaries.md

 - **.clear()** is a method that deletes all the contents of the preceding dictionary

-- **.copy()** is a method that copies all the contents of the contained dictionary into the preceding dictionary
+- **.copy()** is a method that copies all the contents of the preceding dictionary.
+Must be stored to a variable.

 - **.fromkeys()** is a method that creates key-valued pairs from elements separated by commas and stores them in the preceding, empty dictionary
   - syntax:  {}.fromkeys(iterable_element, value)